 Parents may ask to be put on the school’s register of interest at any time before this.
 This will mean that parents will receive up to date admission criteria.
 However, it will not give any priority in admission.

 From time to time a place becomes available further up the school.
 The allocation of places is in accordance with the admissions criteria.
 Preference will be given to children moving into the area from outside the Borough who do not have a school place.
-Evidence will need to be provided that the child has recently moved in. ( please see ‘in year admissions’ under notes in our Admissions Policy which can be downloaded here
+Evidence will need to be provided that the child has recently moved in. ( please see ‘in year admissions’ under notes in our Admissions Policy).

 In reaching a decision concerning admission of a child to the Reception class, the governors will apply the criteria below, which are listed in order of priority.
 These criteria are designed to assist the governors in maintaining the ethos of the school.
 The aim is to provide the best possible education for the children within the context of a Christian community, which is both a worshipping and learning community.
 Prospective parents are very welcome to visit the school to get a first-hand feel for the atmosphere and values of the school.